Balboa Park station: Southern Pacific Railroad

 The San Francisco and San Jose Railroad (SF&SJ) opened through San Francisco on October 16, 1863, and was merged into the Southern Pacific Railroad (SP) in 1868.
 The line had several stops within San Francisco, including Elkton, located on the east side of the tracks 300 feet south of Ocean Avenue.
 It was primarily a freight station for nearby farms, though it also served the nearby Industrial School as well as residential neighborhoods that were laid out in the 1860s.
 However, the railroad was not very useful to local residents: high fares discouraged both passengers and freight, and on-street running in the Mission District made the ride slow.
 After the SP opened the faster Bayshore Cutoff in 1907, the original mainline through San Francisco was reduced to a minor freight branch (the Ocean View Branch) with minimal passenger service.

 SP passenger service on the Ocean View Branch was limited to a few daily locals after 1907, and just one daily round trip after June 1919.
-Regular passenger service on the branch ended around 1922, though freight service continued.
-The tracks were abandoned north of Ocean Avenue (up to 23rd Street) on August 10, 1942, and south of Ocean Avenue (to at least Daly City) after a 1956 excursion train.
+The SP was allowed to temporarily discontinue passenger service on the branch in November 1928 during a construction project.
+This became permanent in March 1930; freight service on the line continued.
+The tracks were abandoned north of Ocean Avenue (up to 23rd Street) on August 10, 1942, and south of Ocean Avenue (to Daly City) after a 1956 excursion train.
 The Southern Freeway was constructed partially on the abandoned right-of-way in the 1960s; the section through Balboa Park was completed in 1964.
 As part of the highway, pedestrian ramps were built at Ocean Avenue to allow passengers on highway express buses to transfer to local transit.